De Keyser's Royal Hotel: New building and expansion

+Decline and closure

-The hotel suffered a serious decline of business after the outbreak of the First World War, and it was taken over by a receiver.
+Following the outbreak of the First World War, the hotel suffered serious decline.
+Anti-German sentiment had increased across Britain and the internment of German nationals and German-British citizens during the conflict had led to the arrest and confinement of many of the hotel's German staff, including its manager.
+It was eventually taken over by a receiver.
 With a shortage of office space in London for the wartime ministries, the hotel was requisitioned in May 1916 by the Office of Works for the wartime use of the Royal Flying Corps.
 Renamed "Adastral House", the first building to bear that name, it was the London headquarters of the Royal Flying Corps until it moved to Hotel Cecil on the formation of the new Air Ministry and the Royal Air Force in 1918.
 For a short period it was occupied by the Royal Army Medical Corps, until 1919.

 The owner of the hotel claimed compensation, leading to a legal case on the power of the royal prerogative, Attorney-General v De Keyser's Royal Hotel Limited.
 The case reached the House of Lords, which held that the Defence of the Realm Act 1914 replaced the royal prerogative, and that compensation was due under the Defence Act 1842.

 The hotel never reopened.
 The building was sold to Lever Brothers in 1921, and it became their London headquarters.
 The hotel building was demolished in 1931 to make way for the construction of Unilever House.